zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

     <img width="400" src="/images/zelda-links-awakening-progress-report-13/entities-thumbnail.jpeg" alt="A grid with all the entities of Link's Awakening" />
 </a><br>
 _Yes, there are that many entities in the game.<br>
-Each of them can require thousand of lines of code._
+Each of them can require thousands of lines of code._

 In the original source code, we have good reasons to believe that the entities code was grouped in a handful of source files.